chandron/ration_v2/README.md

 ```
-Usage: dsRNA_analyzer_2.py [-h] -i INPUT -o ORGANISM_DB -t TO -f TO_GENOME -n NTO -a NTO_GENOMES [-s SIRNA_LENGTH] [-d DSRNA_LENGTH] [-m MISMATCHES] [-p THREADS]
+Usage: dsRNA_analyzer_2.py [-h] -i INPUT -o ORGANISM_DB -t TO -f TO_GENOME -n NTO -a NTO_GENOMES -g NTO_TYPE [-s SIRNA_LENGTH] [-d DSRNA_LENGTH] [-m MISMATCHES] [-p THREADS]

-Options:
+This script reads in a list of transcripts and evaluates their suitability as RNAi targets in a target organism.
+It will also search for off-targets in the target organism as well as potential hits
+in non-target organisms (NTOs).

+options:
   -h, --help            show this help message and exit
   -p THREADS, --threads THREADS
                         number of threads to use

 required named arguments:
   -i INPUT, --input INPUT
                         Path to input transcripts.
 This has to be a valid fasta/multi-fasta file
   -o ORGANISM_DB, --Organism_db ORGANISM_DB
                         Mapping of organisms - one per line ID and scientific name, tab-separated
   -t TO, --TO TO        Target organism; Use scientific name
   -f TO_GENOME, --TO_genome TO_GENOME
                         Path to target organism genome and GFF files
   -n NTO, --NTO NTO     List of NTO(s) considered in this run; Scientific names separated by semicolon(;)
   -a NTO_GENOMES, --NTO_genomes NTO_GENOMES
                         Path to non-target organism genome(s)
+  -g NTO_TYPE, --NTO_type NTO_TYPE
+                        select NTO genome or transcriptome
   -s SIRNA_LENGTH, --siRNA_length SIRNA_LENGTH
                         length of siRNA
   -d DSRNA_LENGTH, --dsRNA_length DSRNA_LENGTH
                         length of dsRNA
   -m MISMATCHES, --mismatches MISMATCHES
                         number of mismatches allowed when matching siRNAs to target and NTO genome
 ```

 ### 2. Dependencies ###